pecknigel/learning-resources/open-tasks.md

 Values in JS.

-See [Open Tasks](/open-tasks) for options to help out by creating class notes.
-Learn along the way while benefiting from extra class time.

 ## Open Issues

 Check repos for open issues.
 There are various interesting tasks open to work on.
 Every repo has its issues linked from the learning initiatives page.